UO-CIS-322/UOCIS322.github.io/html+css+js-the-parts-of-a-web-page.md

   <title>Sample</title>
   <link rel="stylesheet" type="text/css" href="simple-style.css" media="screen"/>
 </head>
 ```

 Voila, we now have some gaudy and ill-considered flair!

 ![](/img/firefox-edit-styled-step1.png)

+Often we won't want to apply the same style to all elements of a given kind.
+For example, we might want to apply a particular style only to paragraphs that are used for legal disclaimers.
+You may recall that we included a "class" parameter with some tags in our html examples above.
+We can define any "class" name we like and associate it with a style specification.
+For example: